The information security management standard ISO 27001 and its companion standard ISO 27002 were updated in 2022.

 There is a new subclause on planning changes to the ISMS.
 This does not specify any processes that must be included, so you should determine how you can demonstrate that changes to the ISMS have indeed been planned.

 The requirements to define who will communicate, and the processes for effecting communication, have been replaced by a requirement to define “how to communicate”.

 The requirement to plan how to achieve information security objectives has been replaced by a requirement to establish criteria for processes to implement actions identified in Clause 6, and to control those processes in line with the criteria.

 Organisations are now required to control “externally provided processes, products or services” relevant to the ISMS rather than just processes.

 Annex A has been revised to align it with ISO 27002:2022.
 The Annex A controls are discussed in the section below.

 What’s changed in ISO 27002?

 First, the phrase “code of practice” has been dropped from the title of the updated ISO 27002 standard.
 This better reflects its purpose as a reference set of information security controls.

-The Standard itself is significantly longer than the previous version, and the controls themselves have been reordered and updated.
-Some controls have been merged or removed, and some have been added:
+The 2022 Standard itself is significantly longer than the 2013 edition, and the controls themselves have been reordered and updated.
+Some controls have been merged, while 11 have been added:

 - These controls are grouped into 4 ‘themes’ rather than 14 clauses.
 They are: